sodadata/docs/soda/integrate-webhooks.md

 You can use a webhook to enable Soda Cloud to send alert notifications to a third-party provider, such as OpsGenie, to notify your team of warn and fail check results.
 With such an integration, Soda Cloud enables users to select the webhook as the destination for an alert notification.
 See [Edit checks in Soda Cloud]({% link soda-cloud/edit-checks.md %}).

-Soda Cloud incident integrations make use of the following events:
+Soda Cloud alert notifications make use of the following events:
 * [`validate`](#validate)
 * [`checkEvaluation`](#checkevaluation)